 He published several CDs in Duo with Glauco Venier (“Klaus Gesing and Glauco Venier play Bach”, “Klaus Gesing and Glauco Venier play Songs”) and began to collaborate with Norma Winstone in 1999.

-His long-standing partnership with Italian pianist Glauco Venier led to the stunning trio with Norma Winstone and four critically acclaimed albums on Universal and ECM.
+His long-standing partnership with Italian pianist Glauco Venier led to the stunning trio with Norma Winstone and five critically acclaimed albums on Universal and ECM.

 The second album, Distances, earning a Grammy nomination and a prestigious

 Another appearance on the Label ECM is marked by the publication of Anouar Brahem’s “The Astounding Eyes of Rita” (2009, ECM 2075), a CD that is dedicated to the memory of the lately deceased Palestinian Poet Mahmoud Darwish.

 On this album Klaus Gesing appears playing only Bass Clarinet, an instrument that has become increasingly important during recent years.

 2014 saw the publication of a new album by the Tunisian Oud player Anouar Brahem,”Souvenance”, (2014, ECM 2423/24) featuring Francois Couturier on piano, Björn Meyer on bass, and a 18piece string orchestra on which Klaus Gesing delved further into the combination of bass clarinet and live electronics.

 2011 showed the publication of the „loopspool“, a video made in Switzerland, where he presents his duo with American born percussionist Jarrod Cagwin.
 This project focuses on extended live-looping on a purely acoustic basis, bringing the use of computer in the process of acoustic music making to an all new level.

 The work on "loopspool" led to Klaus Gesing’s first Solo project "reaLTime", that was published on his own label, Edition TonSpuren, in 2015.